Best in the World (2021): Storylines

 On the June 26 episode of Ring of Honor Wrestling, Bandido won the 2021 Survival of the Fittest tournament, last eliminating Chris Dickinson and Eli Isom consecutively in the six-man elimination match finals to earn an ROH World Championship match against reigning champion Rush at Best in the World.

 On June 24 on ROH's YouTube Channel, Mike Bennett won a Pure Rules Gauntlet match by eliminating World Famous CB, Joe Keys, and lastly P. J. Black.
 On the June 29 edition of Week by Week, it was announced that Bennett will challenge for the ROH Pure Championship at Best in the World, facing the winner of champion Jonathan Gresham and challenger Fred Yehi - winner of the first Pure Gauntlet - that would take place on July 3.
 On that date, Gresham would successfully defend against Yehi, making the match Gresham vs. Bennett at the event.

 On the April 24 episode of Ring of Honor Wrestling, Eli Isom and Dak Draper wrestled to a time limit draw.
 They were about to wrestle for five more minutes until the arena lights went out.
 Out came Dalton Castle, fresh off a win at the 19th Anniversary Show against Josh Woods, and with newfound flair and confidence.
 Wanting to "improve" on the showmanship of ROH's television program, he attempted to take Draper and Isom under his wing, before giving the two upstarts low blows as a "wake-up call".
 Two months later on June 12, Draper and Isom had a rematch, this time a Survival of the Fittest qualifying match.
 Again, Castle would come to the ring, this time before the match to scout their abilities and flashiness.
 Draper especially wanted to impress Castle, but his attempts - coupled with Castle leaving before the finish - allowed Isom to qualify for the finals.
-On ROH's YouTube channel July 1, Castle revealed that he brokered a deal with ROH World Six-Man Tag Team Champion Shane Taylor to have a title match at Best in the World where him, Draper, and Isom go against Shane Taylor Promotions (Taylor and the Soldiers of Savagery, Moses and Kaun).
+On ROH's YouTube channel July 1, Castle revealed that he brokered a deal with ROH World Six-Man Tag Team Champion Shane Taylor to have a title match at Best in the World where he, Draper, and Isom go against Shane Taylor Promotions (Taylor and the Soldiers of Savagery, Moses and Kaun).

 The show revealed of the brackets for the tournament to crown the first ROH Women's World Champion and the championship belt itself, presented by ROH Board of Directors member Maria Kanellis-Bennett and former ROH ring announcer Lenny Leonard.